cmd-stream/cmd-stream-go/README.md

 ) error {
   // It uses Receiver here.
   result := Result(receiver.Add(...))
   // And sends back the result.
-  // In general, a command can send back multiple results, which will be
+In general, a command can send back multiple
-  // received by the client in order.
+  // results, which will be received by the client in order.
   // If an error was encountered during execution, the command can send it back
-  // to the client as a result, or it can simply return it.
-In the latter case,
+  // to the client as a result, or it can simply return it to the Invoker.
+In
-  // the connection to the client will be closed. return proxy.Send(seq, result)
+  // the latter case, the connection to the client will be closed. return proxy.Send(seq, result)
 }